 Dr. Maurice Hobson is an Associate Professor of Africana Studies and Historian at Georgia State University and author of the award-winning book The Legend of the Black Mecca: Politics and Class in the Making of Modern Atlanta.
 He explores the Black New South, serving as a witness in court cases and as a voice of insight for public historical markers, monuments, and museum exhibitions.
 He was consulted for the Netflix documentary "The Art of Organized Noize," which featured the Atlanta production team that changed the sound of hip-hop with their work with OutKast and Goodie Mob; chief historian for the documentary "Maynard," which detailed the life and times of the honorable Maynard Holbrook Jackson Jr., Atlanta's first black mayor; the consulting historian for the "ESPN 30 For 30: Vick," a documentary detailing the controversial career of NFL quarterback Michael Vick; and consulting producer and historian for HBO Documentaries' "Atlanta's Missing and Murdered: The Lost Children," which details the dark history of the Atlanta Child Murders.

-Big Bethel AME Church, Photographed as part of the "Sweet Auburn" Project, 1979.
-Library of Congress, Prints & Photographs Division, HABS, HABS GA,61-ATLA,IC-.
 Awards Breakfast and Keynote Saturday, April 15, 8:00 am - 10:00 am (Regency VI-VII, Ballroom Level) Ticket: \$33 This is the time to celebrate the best in public history!
 There will be ample time to chat during breakfast before awards are presented for some of the most innovative work and admirable accomplishments in the profession today.
 Then, join us for a keynote address from the Black Craftspeople Digital Archive's co-directors, Tiffany Momon and Torren Gatson.
-The Awards Breakfast and Keynote is sponsored by the American West Center,

-University of Utah.
+The Awards Breakfast and Keynote is sponsored by the American West Center, University of Utah.
+The Awards Program is sponsored by the University of Massachusetts Boston.

-Attendees at the 2019 Awards Breakfast.
-Image by Melody Hunter-Pillion.
 The awards event and keynote address are open to all conference registrants, although this ticket is required for the breakfast meal.
 Attendees without tickets will be admitted after the meal has begun and will be welcome to sit in the special seating provided.
+Keynote | In the Making: Turning an Idea into a Movement

 Dr. Torren Gatson is an Assistant Professor in the History department at the University of North Carolina at Greensboro.
 Hailing from Delaware, he obtained both his bachelor's and master's degrees from North Carolina Central University.
-He went on to receive his Ph.D. from Middle Tennessee State University.
+He went on to receive his PhD from Middle Tennessee State University.
 Gatson is a trained public historian and scholar of Southern US history.
 His work emphasizes 19th and 20th century African American built environments, with a particular interest in African American material culture.
 Gatson works with communities to build lasting public products that reflect the dynamic and difficult aspects of African American history.
 He is co-director of the Black Craftspeople Digital Archive.